 A WMS’s primary mission is to manage a warehouse’s resources, including inventory, space, labor, equipment, tasks, and material flows.
 Essentially it is the backbone of moving goods from point A to point B. Not surprisingly, the majority of companies are using a WMS as part of their omni-channel operations.
 The increase in e-commerce has put added stress on warehouses, as they are now replenishing stores while directly filling customer orders as well.
 These added complexities have made a WMS application critical for the new omni-channel paradigm.

-A TMS essentially helps companies efficiently, reliably, and cost effectively move freight from origin to destination.
+A TMS helps companies efficiently, reliably, and cost effectively move freight from origin to destination.
 TMS encompasses solutions for moving freight in all modes.
+The TMS processes include freight transported inbound or outbound, domestically or internationally, and using transportation assets the company owns or are owned by an outside service provider.
 The freight managed by a TMS ranges in size from parcels to bulk commodities.

 Distributed Order Management

-Distributed order management systems allow the retailer to capture all information in the order management process across all relevant channels.
+DOM allows an organization to capture all information in the order management process across all relevant channels.
 This includes the entry of the order, sourcing, payments, and fulfillment.
 It also spans all channels of sales operations.
-The benefit to retailers is that it doesn’t matter where an order originates.
+The benefit is that it doesn’t matter where an order originates.
 All fulfillment channels have access to the information and the retailer can appropriately allocate the inventory depending on stock levels, demand requirements, and timing of fulfillment.
-To the consumer, this is all a seamless experience, and that is all they expect.
-The customer wants to be able to order a product online and pick it up in the store.
-Or, if they are in the store, and the store is out of stock, they want it shipped to the house.
-The reality, however, is that too many retailers do not possess these capabilities right now.